 My Time: 10.909

-displayed for those who can't figure out exactly when the test has started.
-Nose somewhat to the right to avoid that
+sign is displayed for those who can't figure out exactly when the test has started.
+Nose somewhat to the right to avoid

-after passing the inner grandstands (where all the people sit).
-Coast for about a second or two, try to gauge when it's safe
+just after passing the inner grandstands (where all the people sit).
+Coast for about a second or two, try to gauge when it's

 3).
 There are about seven or eight feet between those cones on the inside and the outer wall.
 One might get